microsoft/vscode-docs/docs/python/jupyter-support-py.md

 ## Variable explorer and data viewer

 Within the Python Interactive window, it's possible to view, inspect, and filter the variables within your current Jupyter session.
-By expanding the **Variables** section after running code and cells, you'll see a list of the current variables, which will automatically update as variables are used in code.
+By clicking on the 'Variables' button in the interactive window toolbar to open the variable explorer after running code and cells, you'll see a list of the current variables, which will automatically update as variables are used in code.

 ![Variable Explorer](images/jupyter/jupyter-variable-explorer.png)

 For additional information about your variables, you can also double-click on a row or use the **Show variable in data viewer** button to see a more detailed view of a variable in the Data Viewer.
 Once open, you can filter the values by searching over the rows.

 ![Data Viewer](images/jupyter/jupyter-data-viewer.png)

-> **Note:** Variable explorer is enabled by default, but can be turned off in settings (Python > Data Science: Show Jupyter Variable Explorer).

 ## Connect to a remote Jupyter server